vtmedina/aed1/leetcode/1405/readme.md

 A string s is called happy if it satisfies the following conditions:

-S only contains the letters 'a', 'b', and 'c'. s does not contain any of "aaa", "bbb", or "ccc" as a substring. s contains at most a occurrences of the letter 'a'. s contains at most b occurrences of the letter 'b'.
+s only contains the letters 'a', 'b', and 'c'. s does not contain any of "aaa", "bbb", or "ccc" as a substring. s contains at most a occurrences of the letter 'a'. s contains at most b occurrences of the letter 'b'.